The Home Front

 "You've let things get hopelessly snarled here.
 Shipments have disappeared all over the place.
 One of them held up completion of a destroyer at the Bath Iron Works in Maine.
 Another's brought an assembly line producing torpedo bombers to a halt.
 It can't be tolerated.
-We've sent messages and had no satisfaction at all."
+I've sent messages and had no satisfaction at all."

 Harker managed to reply,

 "I had no idea those messages were from you personally, sir."

 "It doesn't matter who they were from!
 If your man Loomis can't find those shipments pretty damn fast, he'll be gone too."

 Seemingly having spent himself, Mr. McIntyre turned and started back for the car.
 Harker found himself reduced virtually to pleading as he spoke to the older man's unresponsive back.
 He pointed out that he had always been successful in sales.
 He said,